 M. M. Srilekha

 M. M. Srilekha is an Indian composer, best known for Tamil cinema.
 M. M. Srilekha began their career in 1995.
-With 30 credits to their name and an average audience rating of 6.5, M. M. Srilekha remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, M. M. Srilekha remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, M. M. Srilekha's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones